MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/overview.md

 ### Enable Tables

-Only those tables where the <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.CanEnableSyncToExternalSearchIndex?text=EntityMetadata.CanEnableSyncToExternalSearchIndex>`.Value` property is true can be enabled for Dataverse search.
+Only those tables where the [EntityMetadata.CanEnableSyncToExternalSearchIndex.Value property](xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.CanEnableSyncToExternalSearchIndex) and [EntityMetadata.ChangeTrackingEnabled property](xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.ChangeTrackingEnabled) are true can be enabled for Dataverse search.
 If the `CanEnableSyncToExternalSearchIndex.CanBeChanged` value is false, you can't change the value.
 More information: [Managed properties](/power-platform/alm/managed-properties-alm)

-To enable a table for Dataverse Search, set the <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.SyncToExternalSearchIndex?text=EntityMetadata.SyncToExternalSearchIndex> boolean property to true.
+To enable a table for Dataverse Search, set the [EntityMetadata.SyncToExternalSearchIndex property](xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.SyncToExternalSearchIndex) to `true`.

 You can check the values for a table with the SDK or Web API using the table logical name.
 Replace `account` in the following queries  with the logical name of the table you want to check.